agda/agda/doc/user-manual/language/lexical-structure.rst

 ~~~~~~~~

 There are four types of literal values: integers, floats, characters, and
 strings.
-See :doc:`built-ins` for the corresponding types, and
+See :ref:`built-ins` for the corresponding types, and
-:doc:`literal-overloading` for how to support literals for user-defined types.
+:ref:`literal-overloading` for how to support literals for user-defined types.

 .. _lexical-structure-int-literals:

 Integers
   Integer values in decimal or hexadecimal (prefixed by ``0x``) notation.
-  Non-negative numbers map by default to :doc:`built-in natural numbers
+  Non-negative numbers map by default to :ref:`built-in natural numbers
   <built-in-nat>`, but can be overloaded.
 Negative numbers have no default
-  interpretation and can only be used through :doc:`overloading
+  interpretation and can only be used through :ref:`overloading
   <literal-overloading>`.

   Examples: ``123``, ``0xF0F080``, ``-42``, ``-0xF``